CAS-ReproLab/Sperm-Redox-Flux-Balance-Model/README.md

 A constrained linear optimization model to accompany the article: "Pyruvate modulation of redox potential governs mouse sperm motility "
 # Constrained Linear Optimization Modeling

 To estimate how specific metabolic network states relate energetically to sperm mechanical function, a constrained linear optimization model was developed in conjunction with empirical data.
-This approach aims to incorporate information regarding dynamics of the metabolic network and compare it with kinematic efficiency[^34][^61].
+This approach aims to incorporate information regarding dynamics of the metabolic network and compare it with kinematic efficiency.

 ## Methodology